-Keyword: sticky chinese honey pork ribs, stick honey pork ribs
+Keyword: stick honey pork ribs, sticky chinese honey pork ribs

 Prep Time: 15minutes

 Author: Bee Leng

 [AS FEATURED ON ST FOOD COLUMN] These Chinese Honey Pork Ribs (蜜汁排骨) may well be the most succulent, melt-in-your-mouth, fall-off-the-bone pork ribs you have ever tasted.
 Find out the secret to achieving that sticky shiny glaze and smoky aroma!

 Wash the pork and blanch it with boiling water to remove the smell.

 Wash the spring onions / parsley and chilli.

 Slice the chilli finely and set aside.
 Then slice the spring onions.

 Put all the ingredients into the wok and bring to a boil over high heat.

 Put the whole piece of pork rib into the wok, making sure that there is enough to cover the pork ribs.